kubernetes/enhancements/keps/sig-network/2091-cluster-network-policy/README.md

 To mitigate this risk and improve UX, a tool which reversely looks up affecting policies for a given Pod and prints out relative precedence of those rules can be quite useful.
-The [cyclonus](https://github.com/mattfenwick/cyclonus) project for example, could be extended to support
+The [cyclonus](https://github.com/mattfenwick/cyclonus) project for example, could be extended to support ClusterNetworkPolicy and DefaultNetworkPolicy.
-ClusterNetworkPolicy and DefaultNetworkPolicy.
 This is an orthogonal effort and will not be addressed by this KEP in particular.

-### Future work
+### Future Work

 Although the scope of the cluster-scoped policies is wide, the above proposal intends to only solve the use cases documented in this KEP.
 However, we would